tanmay-bhat/tanmay-bhat.github.io/content/posts/2021-12-12-using-kaniko-to-build-and-push-images-through-gitlab-ci-to-ecr.md

 #### Gitlab-CI

-The GitLab CI file should look like below :
+Create a Gitlab CI file that looks like :

 ```yml
 image: alpine